sehrgutesoftware/laravel5-api/README.md

 Hook in here to perform authorization on action level (`$action = index|store|show|update|destroy`).
 Calling this hook is the first act of every handler method.
 You could use the Laravel built-in [Authorization](https://laravel.com/docs/5.2/authorization) and throw an exception here if the user is not authorized to perform this action.

 #### `authorizeResource(String $action)`
-Hook in here to perform authorization on resource.
+Hook in here to perform authorization on a single resource.
 This method is called from the `show`, `update` and `destroy` handler right after the resource was fetched from DB and stored into `$this->resource`.

 #### `adaptResourceQuery(Builder $query)`
 Customize the query for fetching a single resource (`show`, `update` and `destroy` actions).
 Return the adapted query.